PercivalZhang/LPDoge/README.md

-# LPDoge
+# Contract Helper

-Demo to show how to get farming LP details
+Help to interact with Ether Contract